 Content on platforms like Facebook and Twitter tends to be fleeting.
 Users quickly skim through their feeds and leave once they encounter posts they have seen before, making these platforms more transient experiences for many users.

-In contrast, older pins frequently appear in search results and drive traffic to your website.
+In contrast, older pins frequently appear in search results and drive traffic to your website, which can increase your Pinterest ROI.
 Users who visit from these older pins are just as valuable as those who click on new pins.
 It is essential to ensure that if older pins are out of stock or lead to 404 pages, you provide engaging landing experiences to better retain the traffic from these older pins.